beescoop/Obeesdoo/beesdoo_product/readme/DESCRIPTION.rst

 Please note that this model makes assumptions when computing the suggested price:

-- It supposes that each product has only one supplier and that products coming from multiple suppliers occure as duplicated products with one supplier each.
+- It supposes that each product has only one supplier and that products coming from multiple suppliers occur as duplicated products with one supplier each.